(Updated January 31, 2025)

 Budweiser’s Clydesdales are back this year.
 How will they do?

-In other Super Bowl LVIII news, Budweiser is bringing back its storied Clydesdale ads that they abandoned in 2015.
+Budweiser is bringing back its storied Clydesdale ads for a second year after they abandoned them in 2015.
 The Clydesdale ads were storied because they told full five-act stories and finished in the top 5 of USA Today’s Ad Meter 8 times in 10 years.

 In 2014, I successfully predicted that Bud’s Clydesdale ad “Puppy Love” would be the winner because it was a full full-five-act story and it did finish first in ad polls.